joyaranha/ReadCSV/README.md

 # Puzzle 1 - Count rows of a csv file
-1. Create a commandline project named "ReadCSV" in visual studio using .Net Core
+1. Open the ReadCSV.sln in Visual Studio 2019 using .Net Core
-2. Copy the code in ReadCSV.txt to Program.cs
+2. Program.cs contains the code to count the number of rows in .csv file
 3. change the hardcoded location of csv-sample.csv in Program.cs
 4. build the project and execute it